amarks444/unichat/README.md

 This is a code repository for the unichat app.
 In this , have created a full-fledged Realtime Chat Application with Social Authentication including google and facebook using firebase , online statuses , great design & functionality , image support , sound notifications , the ability to create multiple chat groups and much more .

+For User Authentication Firebase is used to provide social login including google and Facebook .
+Chat Engine is used here to enable real time chat between users.
+Rest Api and environment variables are also used here.

 ### Demo [Link](https://unichatbyamarks444.netlify.app/)
 ### In this we have used :
   1. React Routing